mfonekpo/alx-low_level_programming/README.md

-This repo details introduction to C programming on Alx Software engineering program
+This repo details introduction to C programming on Alx Software engineering progra"